 IS NATURAL PERFUME MADE FROM ESSENTIAL OILS?

 Yes.
-And no. Natural perfume is made from plant extracts, some which are essential oils (such as ylang ylang, lemon and rose), but may also include other derived materials such as tinctures (made from soaking plants in alcohol), attars (hydro-distilled plants co-extracted with sandalwood), resins, distillates, natural isolates (smaller components of essential oils, not the whole essential oil itself) and plant waxes.
+And no. Natural perfume is made from plant extracts, some which are essential oils (such as ylang ylang, lemon and rose), but may also include other derived materials such as tinctures (made from soaking plants in alcohol), attars (hydro-distilled plants co-extracted with sandalwood), resins, distillates, natural isolates (smaller components derived from essential oils) and plant waxes.

 IS IT SAFE TO WEAR ESSENTIAL OILS DIRECTLY ON MY SKIN?

 Well, actually, it isn't.
 Essential oils are the highly concentrated communication signals from plants, and there is a lot of power in just a single drop.
 (Think: a bucket of rose petals for one drop of rose oil).

 When you apply a drop of neat essential oils to your skin, all of that plant power is communicating with your cells all at once.
 This signalling can trigger physiological and cellular reactions within your body, which may cause an over-stimulation of some functions and organs, for example kidneys or endocrine system.
 This can be really beneficial when used in a specific way recommended by a qualified naturopath or aromatherapist, but without that expertise you could be playing with fire.

 Everybody is different so what works to benefit one person, may trigger an unwanted reaction in another.
 Best to play it safe and only ever use essential oils diluted at no more than 20% (which could be in a carrier oil, or in a natural perfume).

 ISN'T THE SCENT OF ESSENTIAL OILS AND NATURAL PERFUME THE SAME?